Haines, Alaska: History

 The first European, George Dickinson, an agent for the North West Trading Company, settled at Dtehshuh in 1879.
 In 1881, the Chilkat asked Sheldon Jackson to send missionaries to the area.

-Samuel Hall Young, a Presbyterian minister, was sent.
+John Muir, Alexander Alderson, and Samuel Hall Young, a Presbyterian minister, were sent.
 Jackson built the Chilkat Mission and school at Dtehshuh in 1881, on land given to the church by the Chilkat.
-The Mission was renamed "Haines" in 1884 in honor of Francina E. Haines, the chairwoman of the committee that raised funds for its construction.
-Haines is the only town in Southeast Alaska to have been named after a woman.
+The Mission was renamed "Haines" in 1884 in honor of Francina E. Haines, the chairwoman of the committee which raised funds for its construction.
+Haines is the only town in Southeast Alaska to be named after a woman.
 At the time, the boundary between Canada and the U.S. was disputed and vaguely defined.
 There were overlapping land claims from the United States' purchase of Alaska from Russia in 1867 and British claims along the coast.

 The Klondike Gold Rush of 1896–1899 changed the region greatly.
-Haines became a supply center for the Dalton Trail from Chilkat Inlet offered a route to the Yukon for prospectors.
-Gold was also discovered 36 mi from Haines in 1899 at the Porcupine District.
+Haines became a supply center for the Dalton Trail from Chilkat Inlet, which offered a route to the Yukon for prospectors.
+Gold was discovered 36 mi from Haines in 1899 at the Porcupine District.
 The sudden importance of the region increased the urgency of fixing an exact boundary.
-There were reports that Canadian citizens were harassed by the U.S. as a deterrent to making any land claims.
+There were reports that Canadian citizens were harassed by the U.S. as a deterrent to them making any land claims.
 In 1898 the national governments agreed on a compromise, but the government of British Columbia rejected it.
-U.S. President McKinley proposed a permanent lease of a port near Haines, but Canada rejected that compromise.
+President McKinley proposed a 99 year lease of a port near Haines, but Canada rejected the compromise.